dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 It is safe to say that almost all eBPF programs can extract and send kernel event data to user space applications.

-However, eBPF tracing program types like kprobes, fprobes, and tracepoints are often preferred because they hook onto kernel events with access to rich, actionable data for tasks like performance monitoring or syscall argument tracing.
+However, eBPF tracing program types like kprobes, fprobes, and tracepoints are often preferred because they hook onto points or functions in kernel with access to rich, actionable data for tasks like performance monitoring or syscall argument tracing.

 But their overlapping functionality can make choosing the right one confusing.

+In this tutorial, we’ll implement several eBPF tracing programs that capture `execve` syscall events and compare their strengths and trade-offs.

 TODO: image